-From 0.64 (git commit 5ecb7d7), PuTTY started distinguishing remote port forwardings by the remote address they were bound to as well as the remote port, to better support requesting remote port forwardings on just one address of a multihomed server.
+From 0.64 (5ecb7d7f1dd6d66bab2814e9147f5a41896706e7), PuTTY started distinguishing remote port forwardings by the remote address they were bound to as well as the remote port, to better support requesting remote port forwardings on just one address of a multihomed server.

 In order to do this, PuTTY assumes that the "address that was connected" it will receive from the server in "forwarded-tcpip" requests will be textually identical to the "address to bind" PuTTY originally sent in its "tcpip-forward" request.